SolaceSamples/solace-samples-dotnet/_docs/persistence-with-queues.md

 }
 ```

-The message is transferred to the router asynchronously, but if all goes well, it will be waiting for your consumer on the queue.
+The message is transferred to the Solace message router asynchronously, but if all goes well, it will be waiting for your consumer on the queue.
 The [Confirmed Delivery tutorial]({{ site.baseurl }}/confirmed-delivery) shows how to make sure it gets there.

 ## Receiving a message from a queue